biometry/APES/Stats/stats32-MixedModels.md

 ---
 layout: page
-title: Linear mixed models
+title: Mixed models
 category: stats
 subcategory: Advanced topics
 ---

-Linear mixed models
+# Linear mixed models
-===

 Synopsis: remember that the assumptions of the linear regression were that